MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 - **Bias**: Bias mitigation in AI can be challenging but is necessary to ensure that AI systems are fair and unbiased.
 Use the responsible AI principles to help guide you.

-- **Sensitive technologies**: Specific technologies such as facial recognition can be considered a sensitive technology because of the risk to fundamental freedoms and human rights.
-Make sure to consider the implications of using such technologies to ensure that they're used responsibly.
+- **Sensitive technologies**: Specific technologies such as facial recognition can be considered sensitive technology because of the risk to fundamental freedoms and human rights.
+Consider the implications of using such technologies to ensure that they're used responsibly.

 ## Azure facilitation

 Microsoft Azure provides a range of tools, services, and resources to help you build responsible AI systems.
 Here are some examples:

-### Build safer systems with Azure AI Content Safety
+### Build safer systems with Microsoft Azure AI Content Safety

 Use [Microsoft Azure AI Content Safety](/azure/ai-services/content-safety/) to detect harmful user-generated and AI-generated content in applications and services.
-Content Safety helps you analyze generated content in your AI applications, including text and images, to ensure that it's safe and appropriate for your users.
+Use Content Safety helps you analyze generated content in your AI applications, including text and images, to ensure that it's safe and appropriate for your users.
 Content Safety provides the following capabilities:

-- [Prompt Shields, or jailbreak detection](/azure/ai-services/content-safety/concepts/jailbreak-detection), scans text and documents for the risk of a User input attack, or jailbreak, on an LLM model.
+- [Prompt Shields](/azure/ai-services/content-safety/concepts/jailbreak-detection) scans text and documents for the risk of a user input attack, or jailbreak, on a language model.

-- [Groundedness detection](/azure/ai-services/content-safety/concepts/groundedness) detects if the text responses of an LLM are grounded in the source materials provided by the users.
+- [Groundedness detection](/azure/ai-services/content-safety/concepts/groundedness) detects if the text responses of a language model are grounded in the source materials that the users provide.

-- [Protected material detection](/azure/ai-services/content-safety/concepts/protected-material) detects if the text responses of an LLM contain protected material, such as copyrighted text, song lyrics, articles, web content, and more.
+- [Protected material detection](/azure/ai-services/content-safety/concepts/protected-material) detects if the text responses of a language model contain protected material, such as copyrighted text, song lyrics, articles, web content, and more.

-- [Custom categories (rapid)](/azure/ai-services/content-safety/concepts/custom-categories-rapid) define emerging harmful content patterns and scan text and images for matches.
+- [Custom categories (rapid) API](/azure/ai-services/content-safety/concepts/custom-categories-rapid) define emerging harmful content patterns and scan text and images for matches.

 - [Analyze Text API](/rest/api/contentsafety/text-operations/analyze-text) analyzes potentially harmful text content.
-It typically identifies categories like hate, self harm, sexual, or violent content.
+It typically identifies categories like hate, self harm, and sexual or violent content.

 - [Analyze Image API](/rest/api/contentsafety/image-operations/analyze-image) analyzes potential harmful image content.
-It typically identifies categories like hate, self harm, sexual, or violent content.
+It typically identifies categories like hate, self harm, and sexual or violent content.

 ### Understand responsible use of AI with Azure AI services